CurvSurf/FindSurface-RealityKit-visionOS/README.md

 ### Results window

-Whenever you invoke FindSurface and it succeeded, the information about the resulting geometry will be displayed in this window and in a small info panel floating near the geometry.
+Whenever you invoke FindSurface and it succeeds, the information about the resulting geometry will be displayed in this window and in a small info panel floating near the geometry.

 For simplicity, the information consists of numbers only, of which meaning can be interpreted as follows: